Four Reasons to Capture Your Story

-Reason No. 2: Connection
+Reason No. 2: Capture your story for CONNECTION

 As the years started to roll by and the miles between my family grew I knew that sending photos sporadically wasn’t enough to convey the full sense of our growing family.
-AND when my 80 year old grandmother said that she felt like she didn’t know her great-grandchildren it started a fire within me.
-I created a 15 minute slideshow for each of my three young children just for her and burned them onto DVDs to send through snail mail!
+AND when my 80-year-old grandmother said that she felt like she didn’t know her great-grandchildren it started a fire within me.
+I created a 15-minute slideshow for each of my three young children just for her and burned them onto DVDs to send through snail mail!

 Nowadays, the ever innovating technology field is changing the game on how to share our memories with family.
 Are you familiar with FaceTime?
 Google Photos?
 Facebook?
 Snapfish?
 Bound photobooks printed and delivered to your door?
 Giant canvas prints at reasonable prices?

-You see?
+Do you see?
 There is a gap in digital literacy and our children and grandchildren only know screens!
 Not print.
 So we need to catch up to stay connected BUT I also feel that there is something to the tangible and want to teach people the new techniques on how to get photos back in your hands and on your walls.

-Reason No. 3: Life is Short
+Reason No. 3: Capture your story because Life is Short

 I am not done yet.
 This is the most sobering reason and the hardest to discuss.

-Tragedy can strike anyone at anytime.
+Tragedy can strike anyone at any time.
 We are no exception.
 [Read about our very personal battle with cancer here.]

-First it was my Uncle.
+First, it was my Uncle.

 He had a stomach ache and begrudgingly went into the hospital.
 He came out with a diagnosis of stage 4 colon cancer.
-The next two years flew by as the cancer did what it is so infamous for….
+The next two years flew by as cancer did what it is so infamous for….
 It slowly took away another loved one from the embrace of a family – a wife and daughter.

 During this same time period, my teenage cousin also went to the doctor complaining of a “pain” in his leg.
 Once again, a loved one walked out with the diagnosis of cancer – Osteosarcoma.